twpayne/chezmoi/docs/REFERENCE.md

 the [LastPass CLI](https://lastpass.github.io/lastpass-cli/lpass.1.html)
 (`lpass`). *id* is passed to `lpass show --json <id>` and the output from `lpass` is parsed as JSON.
-In addition, the `note` field, if present, is further parsed as JSON.
+In addition, the `note` field, if present, is further parsed as colon-separated key-value pairs.
 The structured data is an array so typically the `index` function is used to extract the first item.
-The output from `lpass` is cached so calling `lastpass` multiple times with the same *id* will only invoke `lpass` once.
+The output from `lastpass` is cached so calling `lastpass` multiple times with the same *id* will only invoke `lpass` once.

 #### `lastpass` examples